uscensusbureau/data-course-ideas/courses/sample/README.md

 ### Script

 Welcome back to our last video!
 We've found that Maryland has 5.8 million people.

+> Highlight the Maryland population number with your mouse.

 But which counties are the biggest?
 From the Maryland page, click "Compare Counties for Population, Housing, Area, and Density".

 We'll go to a page that lists all the counties in Maryland and the population of each.
 Which counties are the biggest?
 It looks like Montgomery County is the biggest, with almost a million people.
 Baltimore and Prince George's County are pretty big too.

+> Hover your mouse over Montgomery County, Baltimore, and Prince George's County as you're speaking.

 Finally, let's download this data so we could do some advanced analysis.
 Go to the "Actions" bar and hit "Download".
 Then choose "Use the Data", then "Download."

+> Hit the button to download the CSV, but don't open it.

 Congrats - we're finished the course!